BTCtoolshed/MeshtasticBitcoinCore_Bridge/README.md

 # Use Case
 https://gotenna.com/blogs/newsroom/blockstream-satellite-and-gotenna-collaborate-to-make-sending-bitcoin-without-internet-possible

 Blockstream demonstrated how to use Bitcoin Core without users needing an internet or cellular connection.
-The machine running Bitcoin Core connected to a Blockstream Satellite and receiving transaction information via Lora Radios (goTenna).
+The machine running Bitcoin Core connected to a Blockstream Satellite and received transaction information via Lora Radios (goTenna).

 My challenge was to send raw transactions for broadcasting over Lora, but using Meshtastic.
 Meshtastic's apps have a maximum buffer of 228 bytes (approximately 228 characters), but raw hex for bitcoin core transactions may be more than 1000 characters.
 This python file will interpret the "+" and "==" to construct long strings to broadcast the transaction.